-The world's most famous sled dog race, the Iditarod, is entering the final stretch.
-The race consists of a grueling 1,000-mile trek through unpredictable wilderness to the old gold rush town of Nome on Alaska's western coast.
+The world's most famous sled dog race, the Iditarod, is approaching the halfway point.
+The race, which began Sunday, consists of a grueling 1,000-mile trek through unpredictable wilderness to the old gold rush town of Nome on Alaska's western coast.
 Whoever reaches Nome first wins a new truck and a cash prize of $50,400.
 The rest of the $600,000 purse will be split between the next 29 mushers to cross the finish line.
 The iconic race, however, seems to be about more than a monetary prize for most involved: a competition of human versus wild.

 Here's a collection of the latest photos from the "Last Great Race."